stegmaierj/DiffusionModelsForImageSynthesis/README.md

 ### UNDER RECONSTRUCTION

 <br>
-This repository contains code to simulated 2D/3D cellular structures and synthesize corresponding mircorscopy image data based on Denoising Diffusion Probabilistic Models (DDPM).<br><br>
+This repository contains code to simulated 2D/3D cellular structures and synthesize corresponding mircorscopy image data based on Denoising Diffusion Probabilistic Models (DDPM).
+Sketches indicating cell shapes and structural characteristics serve as a basis for the diffusion process and allow for the generation of fully-annotated microscopy image data sets without the need of human annotations.<br><br>
 <img src="figures/example_data.png" alt="Examplary sketches and corresponding synthetic data." align="middle" /><br>

 <!---